enfieldcat/ESP32_miniThrottle/README.md

 Description:
 ------------
-Uses a esp32 module as the core for a JMRI (Java Model Railroad Interface), or DCC-Ex throttle using the WiThrotttle protocol.
+Uses a esp32 module as the core for a WiThrottle (JMRI / Java Model Railroad Interface), or DCC-Ex throttle using the WiThrotttle protocol.
 It has some limited DCC-Ex support, to communicate directly to DCC-Ex without the need of a control station.
 It can use one of several display types.
 The supported display should be any supported by the lcdgfx library, although a minimum display width of 128 pixels is recommended.